eaasi/user-handbook/source/resources/faq.rst

   1. Is the environment locally stored/cached, or remote (hosted by another node)?
   2. What computing resources (CPU, RAM) have been assigned to that environment's :term:`hardware configuration`?
+  3. The size of the environment's base disk image(s)
+  4. The strength/bandwidth of your network connection

-The former will have the most noticeable results: the emulation session will load and boot much faster if the base environment's disk image is already in storage connected to the local :term:`image archive`.
+The emulation session will load and boot much faster if the environment's disk image is already in storage connected to the local :term:`image archive`.

-Otherwise, the base image must first be fetched over HTTP from the remote node's storage, which will slow loading (variably, depending on network bandwidth, data rates, the size of the image, etc.)
+Otherwise, the base image must first be fetched over HTTP from the remote node's storage, which will slow loading (again variably, depending on network bandwidth, data rates, the size of the image, etc.)

 After being run once, a remote environment will load faster on subsequent boots as long as that environment image remains in the local cache, but caches will be cleared periodically and possibly unpredictably, so this is not a